 The planning of your trek will stay with us, from accommodation, meals, permits, and logistics, so that you enjoy a calm and worry-free trekking journey in the Himalayas.
 Our expert yet friendly and knowledgeable trekking guides hold a great passion for the Himalayas and are earnestly committed to making your undertaking as safe, pleasurable, and memorable as possible.

-Be you the lone wolf walking the path, a few souls in search of adventure, or a handful of friends looking for fresh thrills, our experienced team approaches the program with cultural, comfortable, and safe ways that correspond thereto.
+Are you the lone wolf walking the path, a few souls in search of adventure, or a handful of friends looking for fresh thrills?
+Our experienced team approaches the program with cultural, comfortable, and safe ways that correspond thereto.
 Think Nepal Intrepid Treks: a trek guaranteed with comfort and proper knowledge of the locals.

 Permits for Trek